 FreeCAD is another open source 3D modelling software that is completely free to use – and it has been around since 2002, which means there are extensive amounts of places you can get support from, including eBook versions of the manual that can be downloaded.

 If you’re interested in printing your own 3D models but you’re not quite ready to create your own designs, then one of our favourite resources is actually NASA!
-They have some incredible 3D printable models that include the Hubble Space Telescope,multi-purpose precision maintenance tool (if you’re going to be printing, you might as well print something useful!) and a model of Voyager 1 and Voyager 2, that were launched in 1977.
+They have some incredible 3D printable models that include the Hubble Space Telescope, a multi-purpose precision maintenance tool (if you’re going to be printing, you might as well print something useful!) and a model of Voyager 1 and Voyager 2, that were launched in 1977.

 Online communities were a thing almost as soon as the internet was developed, and the 3D printing community is no different.
 There are a number of websites that allow users to share their completed designs and actively encourage discussions – and you can find some incredible support and advice on these communities.
 If you’re just starting to learn about 3D printing, it is well worth spending some time reading the support threads, and considering becoming a member of whichever forum(s) suit your interest.